 - The olive branches: Dark green (Pantone 574)

-- The background is white with the 3:2 ratio
+- The background is white with a 3:2 ratio.

 Constitution of Cyprus (Flag)